Taiping Hospital: History

 Yong Wah Hospital or the Chinese Pauper Hospital was the first established hospital in the Federated Malay States.
 Established in 1880 to treat the Chinese 'coolies' and tin-miners who were often sick and suffered from various diseases, such as diarrhoea, cholera, malaria, beriberi, dysentery, and pulmonary diseases.
 Its establishment was developed in parallel with the significant economy growth in the town.

 The hospital gained financial support from the Chinese merchants, while the State Government aided provision of medical apparatus, medicines and nursing staff.
 With consideration to the poor people's welfare, the hospital only charged a minimum fee of 50 cents per annum from the poor 'coolies'.
 The hospital's policies worked out efficiently for the first six months of its establishment, but it later incurred difficulties collecting the fees.
 The reason was most 'coolies' were unable to settle their medical fees due to their low income.

 Therefore, by the end of the year 1880, the State Government took over full responsibility for the Yong Wah Hospital, and it was shifted to its current location at Main Road, and renamed Taiping General Hospital.
 The maintenance costs of the hospital were so high, that Sir Hugh Low, the then British Resident of Perak levied an annual capitation fee of one dollar, on everyone who lived in the Taiping district, and a health coupon was produced for those who could pay the fees.
 The fees were used as a contribution to the expense of maintaining the hospital, with no profit gained from the collections.
 All food, medicine and attendance was given free-of-charge.
 The Chinese community, however, strongly objected to this tax, because it was never levied in other Malay states, and the system was later abolished in 1884.

 The institution consists of many wards and other buildings arranged in carefully laid out grounds, planted with palms, beautiful trees and flowering shrubs, which are very restful to the eye.
 The aim of the hospital was to curb diseases from spreading among the 'coolies', reduce the rate of death, and increase the rate of population growth.
 The results were positive.
 The number of deaths and diseases declined gradually in the district, and the rate of birth increased tremendously, and Taiping's economic growth continued to prosper.

 The institution was initially run under the supervision of Dr. Hamilton Wright, the first Health Inspector.
 The hospital was able to sustain 900 patients at a time, according to Sir Cecil Clementi's report during his state visit.
-In 1881, the hospital under went a major renovation.
+In 1881, the hospital underwent a major renovation.
 The overall renovation cost was estimated to have been about 2,100 Straits dollars.
 By the year 1884, an additional ward and a dispensary were added; the hospital's drainage system was also improved with the total cost of 9,379 Straits dollars.